MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/how-to-use-docs.md

 5      1      18362  145
 ```

-If you are new to PowerShell need help understanding the command syntax, see [about_Command_Syntax](/powershell/module/microsoft.powershell.core/about/about_command_syntax).
+If you are new to PowerShell and need help understanding the command syntax, see [about_Command_Syntax](/powershell/module/microsoft.powershell.core/about/about_command_syntax).

 ## Finding articles for previous versions